-Services, and the County Manager, the General Fund, MSTU for Law Enforcement and MSBU - Fire Service Funds may borrow, short-term, from other appropriate funds until the receipts of ad-valorem tax or special assessment revenue provide adequate cash flow.
-In no instance, without approval of the Board of County Commissioners, shall the loan remain unpaid past December 31 of the year the loan is made.
+County Manager for Budget and Fiscal Services, and the County Manager or County Manager's designee, the General Fund, MSTU for Law Enforcement and MSBU - Fire Service Funds may borrow, short-term, from other appropriate funds until the receipts of ad-valorem tax or special assessment revenue provide adequate cash flow.
+In no instance,, without approval of the Board of County Commissioners, shall the loan remain unpaid past December 31 of the year the loan is made.